vxrbjnmgtqpz/v0EtNXHdB94LSfy3xmP5ZrAjxF7WgQKcv1uYnVqpoUJeR36lGzCAMb2DshkTiwO8n/nativemacapp.md

 ---

-*MIDILink serves as the critical validation platform for the MIDIp2p framework, providing hands-on testing capabilities that will prove the viability of JSONMIDI over TOAST for professional audio applications.
+*MIDILink serves as the critical validation platform for the MIDIp2p framework, providing hands-on testing capabilities that will prove the viability of JMID over TOAST for professional audio applications.
 Success with this native Mac app will demonstrate the readiness for broader JamNet deployment.*